 We’ve all been there.
-Somehow the phrase “Just a trim” turned into “just on a whim.”
+Somehow the phrase “Just a trim” turned into “just on a whim” and now you're anxiously brainstorming ways to fix your horrible haircut.
 The haircut that began with an innocent “Whatever you think” ended up with a guilty “What was I thinking?”
 Maybe you’ve had to hear the most disheartening phrase of all: “It’ll grow.”

 Communication is Key.

+We know it can be scary and intimidating, but sometimes the best way to fix your bad haircut is by communicating directly with your hairdresser.
 Stylist Julia Elena says, “I never take it personally when a client doesn’t get what they imagine.
 I chalk it up to a miscommunication somewhere along the way.”
 To avoid being disappointed, make sure you’re both on the same page.
 Bring photos of your own favorite hair moments or anybody else’s, as long as your expectations are realistic.
 Be specific about which aspects you are drawn to, as well those you’re not.
 But be realistic about possible retouching and artfully disguised hairpieces.
+Explain your ideal hairstyle and why this cut didn't meet your expectations.
+Make sure the stylist has a very clear idea of the aspects you want fixed.
+Have your stylist walk you through exactly how they plan to fix the trim.

 The time you spend in a consultation isn’t just social chatter.
-The more your stylist knows about your lifestyle, your fashion sense, your grooming preferences and skills, and your hair idiosyncracies – even if you’ve been together for years – the more likely you are to have a result you can actually live with.
+The more your stylist knows about your lifestyle, your fashion sense, your grooming preferences and skills, and your hair idiosyncrasies – even if you’ve been together for years – the more likely you are to have a result you can actually live with.
+For example, maybe your dream look was a short, low maintenance cut, but in reality, that short cut won't be so low maintenance for your curly hair.
+Maybe it will take a lot of time and hair products to make your new 'do look like the model in the photo.
+Make sure your stylist is aware of your needs and desires before taking another pair of scissors to your locks.

 And are you sure you really know how long an inch is?
 Just asking, because some people actually don’t.
 As a point of reference, it takes about two months for hair to grow an inch.